Seunghhon/hand_Tracking/README.md

 # hand_Tracking

-a hand tracker using mediapipe and openCV
+A hand tracker using mediapipe and openCV